slatedb/slatedb/src/bencher/README.md

       --duration <DURATION>
           The duration in seconds to run the benchmark for.
       --key-generator <KEY_GENERATOR>
-          The key generator to use. [default: Random] [possible values: Random] --key-len <KEY_LEN>
+          The key generator to use. [default: Random] [possible values: Random, FixedSet] --key-len <KEY_LEN>
-          The length of the keys to generate. [default: 16] --await-durable
+          The length of the keys to generate in bytes. [default: 16] --key-count <KEY_COUNT>
+          The number of keys to use for FixedSet key generator. [default: 100_000] --await-durable
           Whether to await durable writes.
       --concurrency <CONCURRENCY>